MohitSoni0108/vanet-trust-management-simulation/README.md

 1. Install SUMO
 2. Configure the simulation using `delhi.sumocfg`
 3. Run the Python trust evaluation script

+## Note on Simulation Files
+Due to GitHub file size limits, large network and route files are not included.
+They can be generated using SUMO tools or provided upon request.

 4. Analyze the generated trust logs

 ## Learning Outcomes